Lawsuits, real-life tragedy and lost magic: exploring the ill-fated reunion of one of Hollywood’s most dynamic pairings

 In a 2018 interview with Vulture, having long-since fulfilled her contractual obligations, Turner would tell a very different story.
 “I had signed a contract to do a sequel [to Romancing the Stone] but the script for [The Jewel of the Nile] was terrible.
 What had happened was that Romancing was so successful that Diane [Thomas], who wrote the original script, evidently asked Michael for what he felt was a ridiculous sum to work on the sequel.
 So instead, he went with [Mark Rosenthal and Lawrence Konner] and what they came up with was terrible, formulaic, sentimental… [Michael Douglas] said, ‘What would it take for you to do this film?’
 I wanted Diane back, or at least to give input.
 And Michael did go to her for some alterations.
 But ultimately I read the script on a plane to Morocco, where the film was shooting, and I was furious.
 It didn’t have what Michael said it’d have.
 When I got to the hotel in Fez, Michael and I sat down on the floor with three versions of the script.
 We were trading pages to get a script that was acceptable to both of us.”
 Tragically, Diane Thomas would die in a car crash six weeks before the release of The Jewel of the Nile.
 Three production crew members were also killed in a plane crash while scouting for locations in Morocco for a film that seemed cursed from the very outset.

 Another cast member forced to return for contractual reasons was Danny DeVito, and the bumbling Ralph’s abrupt and seemingly aimless reappearance seems… well, forced.
 Ralph catches up with Douglas’ Colton on the French Riviera, appearing in a dumpster with a loaded pistol after returning to claim his share of the white-suited Lothario’s riches (you can certainly tell Miami Vice was in vogue in 1985 based on Douglas’ wardrobe).
 Apparently, all Ralph’s been able to think of while rotting away in the rat-infested prisons of Colombia is exacting revenge on Colton.
 Jack, who’s been living his dream of sailing around the world with his star-crossed companion, sees his luxury yacht go up in flames after Joan senselessly leaves for Africa to work for a clearly sinister stranger.
-Not even an attempted assassination on Spiros Focás’ devilish dictator, Omar Khalifa, mere hours after Wilder accepts his offer, is enough to convince her that something is rotten in Denmark.
+Not even an attempted assassination on Spiros Focás’ devilish dictator, Omar Khalifa, mere hours after Wilder accepts his offer, is enough to convince her that something is rotten in Denmark (has she not learnt anything from her past adventures?).
 Basically, the film does everything it can, as quickly as it can, to press the reset button, and therein lies the problem.

 There’s a reason why few sequels live up to their predecessors, especially when it comes to films that are very much relationship driven.
 The Lethal Weapon series is a prime example.
 The sequels to those movies were on the whole very much welcome, the relationships developing in ways that were mostly satisfying, but those original relationship arcs, the reason we fell in love with those characters in the first place, can never be replicated.
 The Riggs and Murtaugh axis no doubt grew richer over time, particularly during Lethal Weapon 2‘s inspired bomb-on-the-toilet fiasco, which is arguably the finest blend of action, comedy and drama I’ve experienced in a single scene, but once strung-out bad ass Riggs becomes a domesticated animal, the character loses some of his spark, Murtaugh his main purpose.
 Familiarity, no matter how warm and comfortable and reassuring, can never replace the exhilaration of a brand new adventure.

-The screenplay’s literal handling of its characters is not so rewarding.
+The movie is transparent about the sting of complacency during those opening moments, a reflection of the pitfalls of sequelitis, but the screenplay’s literal handling of its characters is not so rewarding.
 In fact, other than a horribly staged marriage presided over by Billy Ocean’s corporate pop fart ‘When the Going Gets Tough, the Tough Get Going’, there’s very little to chew on when it comes to our pair’s less-than-ideal, but ultimately endearing romance.
 It turns out that fated love isn’t for Wilder after all, temporarily reigniting our pair’s sense of conflict, but we soon fall very comfortably into generic territory, our reluctant hero bowing to picture-perfect heroism after discovering that the jewel in question isn’t exactly what he had anticipated, something Wilder chooses to keep from him for fear that selfishness may once again leave her stranded.
 Much like Riggs, Colton has lost some of what made him so indelible, and when the title of the movie’s heavily promoted theme song is shoehorned into the screenplay, not once, but twice, you know you’re in trouble creatively.

 There are a couple of welcome character additions, even if those who return, like Wilder’s once endearingly sardonic agent, Gloria Horne (Holland Taylor), are mostly filler.
 Focás is effortlessly devilish as brutal Arab autocrat Omar, even if the screenplay makes a fool of him for the most part (there is hardly a moment when you genuinely fear for our protagonists).
 Omar is even stupid enough to bury a section of his own army under mountains of rubble after a misguided bazooka blast.
 If it weren’t for the fact that DeVito’s character takes something of a comic relief nosedive, Omar would be vying for the role of joker in the pack.
 Naturally, DeVito is still as brilliant as ever.
 The screenplay may treat him like a stooge on occasion (and not in a good way), but his ability to stew in a boiling cauldron of acerbity stops events from prematurely descending into the kind of sentimentality that ultimately mars the film.